-Almost every hot springs in Oregon is listed on this website, complete with a statewide map, regional listing and Portland guide.
+Almost every hot springs in Oregon is listed on this website, complete with a statewide map, regional listing and hot springs near Portland guide.
 Individual hot springs listings typically include descriptions, access conditions, directions, pictures, videos, GPS coordinates and maps.

-Oregon is home to many beautiful natural hot springs, which are popular destinations for locals and tourists alike.
+Oregon is home to many amazing natural hot springs, which are popular destinations for locals and tourists alike.
 They are located in a variety of scenic regions, from the forests of the Cascade Mountains to the high desert of the eastern part of the state.

 There are several different types of hot springs in Oregon, including those that are developed and have facilities like concrete pools and changing rooms, and more secluded hot pools that are accessible only by hiking.
-Many are on public land and some are on private property that require a fee for access.
+Many are on public land and some are on private property that require a fee to access.

 The earth’s geothermal activity naturally heats hot spring water in Oregon, which is typically rich in minerals and believed to have therapeutic benefits.

 Access a list of all hot springs in Oregon at any time by using the 3 bar menu at the top-right of every page.